sofiama/tic-tac-toe/README.md

 * Allows player(s) to enter their names
 * Allows player to select their marker
 * Allows player to choose who can start the game first
-* If playing against a computer, allows player to select whether they want to play against:
+* If playing against a computer, allows player to select whether they want to play against a 'smart' computer
-    * a 'smart' computer
+    * if yes *(see 'smart' computer strategy)*
-    * or not, then computer will play at random position
+    * if no - computer will play by selecting a random position

-##Game Play
+##Game play
 * Each player takes their turn to place their marker in the tic-tac-toe board by entering the position on the board
 * Game is checked for winner when there are five or more markers on the board *(see algorithm for checking winners)*
 * Winner/Tie is announced when a player: